aiven/terraform-provider-aiven/docs/resources/kafka.md

 - `auto_create_topics_enable` (Boolean) Enable auto creation of topics.
 - `compression_type` (String) Enum: `gzip`, `snappy`, `lz4`, `zstd`, `uncompressed`, `producer`.
 Specify the final compression type for a given topic.
 This configuration accepts the standard compression codecs (`gzip`, `snappy`, `lz4`, `zstd`).
 It additionally accepts `uncompressed` which is equivalent to no compression; and `producer` which means retain the original compression codec set by the producer.
 - `connections_max_idle_ms` (Number) Idle connections timeout: the server socket processor threads close the connections that idle for longer than this.
+Example: `540000`.
 - `default_replication_factor` (Number) Replication factor for autocreated topics.
 - `group_initial_rebalance_delay_ms` (Number) The amount of time, in milliseconds, the group coordinator will wait for more consumers to join a new group before performing the first rebalance.
 A longer delay means potentially fewer rebalances, but increases the time until processing begins.
 The default value for this is 3 seconds.
 During development and testing it might be desirable to set this to 0 in order to not delay test execution time.
+Example: `3000`.
 - `group_max_session_timeout_ms` (Number) The maximum allowed session timeout for registered consumers.
 Longer timeouts give consumers more time to process messages in between heartbeats at the cost of a longer time to detect failures.
+Example: `1800000`.
 - `group_min_session_timeout_ms` (Number) The minimum allowed session timeout for registered consumers.
 Longer timeouts give consumers more time to process messages in between heartbeats at the cost of a longer time to detect failures.
+Example: `6000`.
 - `log_cleaner_delete_retention_ms` (Number) How long are delete records retained?
+Example: `86400000`.
 - `log_cleaner_max_compaction_lag_ms` (Number) The maximum amount of time message will remain uncompacted.
 Only applicable for logs that are being compacted.
 - `log_cleaner_min_cleanable_ratio` (Number) Controls log compactor frequency.
 Larger value means more frequent compactions but also more space wasted for logs.
 Consider setting log.cleaner.max.compaction.lag.ms to enforce compactions sooner, instead of setting a very high value for this option.
+Example: `0.5`.
 - `log_cleaner_min_compaction_lag_ms` (Number) The minimum time a message will remain uncompacted in the log.
 Only applicable for logs that are being compacted.
 - `log_cleanup_policy` (String) Enum: `delete`, `compact`, `compact,delete`.
 The default cleanup policy for segments beyond the retention window.
 - `log_flush_interval_messages` (Number) The number of messages accumulated on a log partition before messages are flushed to disk.
+Example: `9223372036854775807`.
 - `log_flush_interval_ms` (Number) The maximum time in ms that a message in any topic is kept in memory before flushed to disk.
 If not set, the value in log.flush.scheduler.interval.ms is used.
 - `log_index_interval_bytes` (Number) The interval with which Kafka adds an entry to the offset index.
+Example: `4096`.
 - `log_index_size_max_bytes` (Number) The maximum size in bytes of the offset index.
+Example: `10485760`.
 - `log_local_retention_bytes` (Number) The maximum size of local log segments that can grow for a partition before it gets eligible for deletion.
 If set to -2, the value of log.retention.bytes is used.
 The effective value should always be less than or equal to log.retention.bytes value.
 - `log_local_retention_ms` (Number) The number of milliseconds to keep the local log segments before it gets eligible for deletion.
 If set to -2, the value of log.retention.ms is used.
 The effective value should always be less than or equal to log.retention.ms value.
 - `log_message_downconversion_enable` (Boolean) This configuration controls whether down-conversion of message formats is enabled to satisfy consume requests.